Penny & Loom

 warm white walls

-Chocolate against bright cool white looks like a 2009 builder special.
+Chocolate against a bright cool white looks like a 2009 builder special.
 Against a soft, slightly creamy white it suddenly looks like a boutique hotel.
 Same sofa, completely different decade.
-If you're painting, lean warm; if you're not, bring the warmth in with curtains and a rug instead.
+If you are painting, lean warm.
+If you are not, bring the warmth in with curtains and a rug instead.

 Add one budget bouclé chair for contrast